gtxaspec/wz_mini_hacks/README.md

 ## Customization

 Edit run_mmc.sh, this is a script stored on the micro sd card that is run when the camera boots.
 You can change the hostname of the camera, mount NFS, add ping commands, anything you like.

 ---
+Wireguard support is compiled into the kernel.
+Use the command ```wg``` to setup.
+See [https://www.wireguard.com/quickstart/](https://www.wireguard.com/quickstart/) for more info.

+---
 To disable automatic firmware updates, edit run_mmc.sh in the wz_mini directory on your micro sd card,